 - In a separate bowl, cream butter until soft.
-Add castor sugar and half of the coconut milk and beat until the mixture turns light and fluffy for about 2 minutes.
+Add granulated sugar and half of the coconut milk and beat until the mixture turns light and fluffy for about 2 minutes.

 - Add eggs, one at a time and beat well after each addition.

 - Fold in the sifted dry ingredients alternately with the remaining coconut milk and mix until the flour is well incorporated.
-Add vanilla essence and mix briefly.
+Add vanilla extract and mix briefly.

 - Next, fold in the shredded coconut.
 Pour batter into the prepared loaf tin and bake for about 35 to 40 minutes until the cake is done.

-- Remove the cake from oven and let it cool in tin for about 10 minutes before transferring to a wire rack to cool completely.
+- Remove the coconut cake from the oven and let it cool in the tin for about 10 minutes before transferring to a wire rack to cool completely.

-- To prepare the glaze icing, sift the icing sugar into a bowl.
+- To prepare the lemon glaze icing, sift the powdered sugar into a bowl.
 Add lemon juice and water and mix until it reaches a runny consistency.

 - Fill the icing into a piping bag and drizzle on the cake as desired.

 - Over baking can result in the coconut loaf cake becoming too crumbly.
 When checking for doneness, do it at least 5 minutes before the baking time is up.
 Remove the cake from the oven as soon as a skewer inserted in the center comes out with a few soft crumbs attached to it.
 Waiting for a stage where the skewer comes out totally clean maybe a little too late for a moist coconut cake.